 May 27: The Group of 8 industrialized nations pledges billions in aid to Tunisia, with more promised if democratic reforms continue.

 June 20: Ben Ali and his wife Leila are convicted in absentia of theft.
 Both are sentenced to 35 years in jail and fined $66 million.

-June 24: The interim cabinet adopts laws allowing lawyers to organize, banks to check the records of amnesty beneficiaries, and creating a committee to manage frozen assets for the state.
+June 24: The interim cabinet adopts laws allowing lawyers to organize and banks to check the records of amnesty beneficiaries.
+The laws also create a committee to manage frozen assets for the state.

 July 11: A voter registration campaign begins.